-Up to 30 children can be admitted into our Reception class each year.
+Thirty children are admitted into our Reception class each year.
 Children can also be admitted into our other classes if there are spare places.
-The Local Authority may admit a child with an EHC Plan if Newchurch CP is the mainstream school identified as most able to meet the child's Special Educational Needs.
+The Local Authority may admit a child with a EHC Plan if Newchurch CP is the mainstream school identified as most able to meet the child's Special Educational Needs.